This Is Bing Crosby: Related matters

-The Minute Maid Corporation was the first new stock to be floated on the New York Stock Exchange in 1956 and Crosby bought the first 100 shares for a total of $1,900 and then donated them to his alma mater Gonzaga University for its library appeal.
+The Minute Maid Corporation was the first new stock to be floated on the New York Stock Exchange in 1956; Crosby bought the first 100 shares for a total of $1,900 and then donated them to his alma mater Gonzaga University for its library appeal.
 He was described in press publicity as president of the Bing Crosby–Minute Maid Corporation which acts as distributor of Minute Maid products on the West Coast.

 Starting in 1967, Crosby began to act as a product spokesman for Minute Maid and he and his family were seen in many televised commercials in subsequent years.